A-Raghav/Ethical-Bias-Mitigation/README.md

 # Ethical-Bias-Mitigation
+A Python toolkit for detecting and mitigating ethical bias in machine learning models.
+This project provides wrapper classes around IBM's AI Fairness 360 (AIF360) library to make bias detection and mitigation more accessible and easier to implement in machine learning pipelines.

+### About
+This repository contains tools to help data scientists identify and mitigate ethical bias in machine learning models.
+Machine learning systems can inadvertently perpetuate or amplify societal biases present in training data, leading to unfair outcomes for certain demographic groups.

+### Key features:

+* Detect bias against unprivileged groups in structured datasets
+* Support for preprocessing and postprocessing bias mitigation strategies
+* Visualization tools to compare bias metrics before and after mitigation
+* Implementation of techniques like Reweighing, Reject Option Classification, and Disparate Impact Remover
+* Example notebooks demonstrating bias detection and mitigation on real-world datasets
+* Built as a practical wrapper around IBM's AIF360 library, this project simplifies the process of ensuring fairness in ML models when working with sensitive attributes like race, gender, or nationality.

+___

 #### **Why ethical bias mitigation is important?**

 Discrimination and bias in machine learning models is an area of hot debate.